rhine3/audiomoth-guide/guide.md

 ### Open Acoustic Devices enclosure

 Open Acoustic Devices sells injection-molded cases through [GroupGets campaigns](https://groupgets.com/campaigns/775-the-official-audiomoth-ipx7-waterproof-case?archived=true&page=1).
+More information about the cases is available in their [report](https://github.com/OpenAcousticDevices/Application-Notes/blob/master/An_Injection_Moulded_Case_for_AudioMoth.pdf).
+After clipping the case closed, the pressure within the case takes several hours to equalize.

 Note: we have tested the audio quality of AudioMoths recording in Open Acoustic Devices cases and have gotten some results that differ somewhat from the results reported by Open Acoustic Devices.
 We're still investigating potential causes of this difference.